Environment variables in Cloud Manager environment-variables

 Update an environment variable update-variables

 If you want to update multiple variables, Adobe recommends that you use the Environment Configuration dialog box to update all necessary variables at once before clicking Save.
-This way you can add them with one update to the environment.
+This approach lets you update them with a single environment update.

 To update an environment variable:

-7. In the Environment Configuration dialog box, click Ellipsis - More icon in the last column of the row of the variable you want to change.
+in the last column of the row of the variable you want to change. -

 When editing a secret, the value can only be updated, not viewed.